What happens with Brexit after Boris Johnson's victory? | DW | 13.12.2019

 The UK will have the option to expand the transition period by one or two years, but it would need to officially send out an extension request before July 1, 2020.

 Prime Minister Johnson has already rejected the possibility of an extension.
-It remains to be seen if he would stick to his guns, as he was already forced to go back on his central pledge that the UK would leave EU in October 2019 "no ifs or buts."
+It remains to be seen if he will stick to his guns, as he has already been forced to go back on his central pledge that the UK would leave EU in October 2019 "no ifs or buts."
 Johnson's landslide victory may also give him latitude to deliver a softer Brexit than the one promised before the vote.

 Read more: German business leaders welcome clear UK election outcome